theXiaoWang/dos2-forging-system/Story/RawFiles/Docs/inheritance_system.md

 - **Good roll**: you try to keep 1 more, and you may chain further up.

 **Safety rule (always true):** you can’t keep fewer than **0** pool stats, and you can’t keep more than the **pool size**.

+Multiplayer note:
+- This luck roll (and the later random selection of which pool stats you actually take) should be rolled **host-authoritatively** and driven by the forge’s deterministic seed (`forgeSeed`), for consistency.

 ### Step 5: Build the result and apply the cap
 1. **Plan total stats**: